wiiplaywii/wiiu-hbguide/docs/README.md

 # Hello!

 Welcome!
-This guide will take you from stock firmware (5.5.5/5.5.6) to Tiramisu and Aroma.
+This guide will take you from stock firmware's (5.5.5/5.5.6) to a Custom Firmware.
+(Tiramisu and Aroma.)
 We hope you enjoy!

-?> For help in English, visit the discord server
+?> For help in English, visit the discord server (UNDER CONSTRUCTION)

 - **Continue to [SD Preparation](/sd)**